-- A. Bus riders shall be at the designated loading point before the bus arrival time. - B. Bus riders shall wait until the bus comes to a complete stop before attempting to enter. - C. Riders must not extend arms or heads out of the windows at any time.
+- A. Bus riders shall be at the designated loading point before the bus arrival time. - B. Bus riders shall wait until the bus comes to a complete stop before attempting to enter. - C. Riders must not extend arms or heads out of the windows at any time. - D. Aisles must be kept cleared at all times.

-- D. Aisles must be kept cleared at all times. - E. All bus riders shall load and unload through the right front door.
-The emergency door is for emergencies only. - F. A bus ride will depart from the bus at the designated point unless written permission to get off at a different location is given to the driver. - G. A rider may be assigned a seat by the driver. - H. Riders who damage seats or other equipment will reimburse the district for the cost of the repair or replacement. - I. Riders are not permitted to leave their seats while the vehicle is in motion. - J. Permission to open windows must be obtained from the driver. - K. Classroom conduct is to be observed by students while riding the bus except for ordinary conversation. - L. The driver is in charge of the students and the vehicle, and the driver is to be obeyed promptly and courteously. - M. A bus rider who must cross the roadway to board or depart from the bus shall pass in front of the bus (no closer than 10 feet), look in both directions and proceed to cross the road or highway only on signal from the driver. - N. Students shall not throw objects about the vehicle nor out the windows. - O. Students shall keep feet off seats. - P. The student discipline code will apply to students using school transportation services. - Q. This includes conduct occurring at or in the close vicinity of a bus stop while students are waiting for the bus, or immediately after the students have disembarked. - 8.
-Fire Alarm Plan - A. Fire alarm will be one continuous bell. - B. All student exit from each classroom in single file to the designated exit.
-Stay in your assigned group. - C. Don't run ahead of, or cross in front of, another group leaving the building. - D. Books, etc... will be left behind. - E. Walk, do not run, to assigned exit. - F. The first two students reaching the exit door should hold the door open until everyone has left the building.
+- E. All bus riders shall load and unload through the right front door.
+The emergency door is for emergencies only. - F. A bus ride will depart from the bus at the designated point unless written permission to get off at a different location is given to the driver. - G. A rider may be assigned a seat by the driver. - H. Riders who damage seats or other equipment will reimburse the district for the cost of the repair or replacement. - I. Riders are not permitted to leave their seats while the vehicle is in motion. - J. Permission to open windows must be obtained from the driver. - K. Classroom conduct is to be observed by students while riding the bus except for ordinary conversation. - L. The driver is in charge of the students and the vehicle, and the driver is to be obeyed promptly and courteously. - M. A bus rider who must cross the roadway to board or depart from the bus shall pass in front of the bus (no closer than 10 feet), look in both directions and proceed to cross the road or highway only on signal from the driver. - N. Students shall not throw objects about the vehicle nor out the windows. - O. Students shall keep feet off seats. - P. The student discipline code will apply to students using school transportation services. - Q. This includes conduct occurring at or in the close vicinity of a bus stop while students are waiting for the bus, or immediately after the students have disembarked.

+8. Fire Alarm Plan

+- A. Fire alarm will be an announcement made over the intercom system. - B. All students exit from each classroom in single file to the designated exit.
+Stay in your assigned group. - C. Don't run ahead of, or cross in front of, another group leaving the building. - D. Books, etc... will be left behind. - E. Walk, do not run, to assigned exit. - F. The first teacher reaching the exit door should hold the door open until everyone has left the building.
 After the last person clears the building the doors should then be closed. - G. Move away from the building approximately 50 yards. - H. All persons must leave the building. - I. Instructors are to stay with their groups.
-Roll must be taken after all have cleared the building and the results sent immediately to the principle the flagpole. - J. Students that are in the halls or restroom at the time the alarm sounds shall fall in line with the nearest group. - K. Enter the building and report back to your assigned class after the all clear bell has sounded. - 9.
-Tornado Alarm Plan - A. Tornado alarm will be a series of broken bells. - B. Students will proceed to the designated locker room. - C. When exiting the classroom will proceed down the designated side of the hallway to the locker room. - D. The first student to the locker room steps will count all students going to the shower room. - E. The first student to the doors will hold the doors until all students have passed through - F. There will be no talking until the all clear is sounded. - G. Report to your assigned class after the all clear all has sounded. - 10.
-Gym - A. The gym will not be open unless a coach or another teacher is present.
+Roll must be taken after all have cleared the building and the results sent immediately to the principal. the flagpole. - J. Students that are in the halls or restroom at the time the alarm sounds shall fall in line with the nearest group. - K. Enter the building and report back to your assigned class after the all clear bell has sounded.